What |

 Brotherhood of St Laurence Also Eastern Emergency Relief Network and West Welcome Wagon (see next entry below) |

-Electrical items are safety-tested before resale. |
+Electrical items are safety-tested before being passed on to needy clients or sold. |

 Furniture (in good condition) & whitegoods (in good working order) + lots more |